occivink/mpv-gallery-view/README.md

 # TODO

 * Add some kind of checkerboard pattern behind transparent thumbnails (ideally with an ffmpeg filter) (?).
+* Option to start the gallery view on startup

 # Limitations